postmanlabs/labs-docs/src/pages/docs/publishing-your-api/documenting-your-api.md

 Another way to work on your API documentation is to open the linked collection.
 On the **Documentation** tab, select **View Collection** at the upper right, and then [edit the documentation](#documenting-a-collection) in the linked collection.

-> Schema documentation cannot be edited on the **Documentation** tab.
+> Schema documentation cannot be edited in the **Documentation** tab.
 Instead, edit your schema on the **Definition** tab and then select **Save**.
 Postman automatically updates the API docs to reflect the latest schema changes.

 <img alt="Editing API documentation" src="https://assets.postman.com/postman-docs/documentation-editing-api-docs-v9-9.jpg" width="952px">